Donations for Hay

 Feeding FAQ’s

-On average, The Llama Sanctuary cares for 30 and 40 llamas and alpacas at any time.
+The Llama Sanctuary is typically caring for between 60 and 80 llamas and alpacas at any given time.
+That number can change very quickly!

 Pasture grazing and wild forage is the natural diet during the summer months.

-A 600lb bale of hay costs $90 and will feed 16 llamas for about 10 days
+On average a 600lb bale of hay will feed 15 llamas for about 10 days

-A 60lb bale of hay costs $10 and will feed 4 llamas for 3 to 4 days.
+A 50lb bale of hay will feed 4 llamas for about 3 days.

-In addition to hay, many of the elderly and chronically thin llamas and alpacas require special supplemental feed, costing an additional $2000 per year.
+In addition to hay, many of the elderly and chronically ill llamas and alpacas require special supplemental feed, costing an additional $10,000 per year.

 Your donations help enormously!
 The Llama Sanctuary receives no regular funding from any government department or organization.
 Every penny has to be found by working, by donations or by getting on our knees and begging.

-Come and see how your donations are used.
+Visit The Llama Sanctuary and see for yourself how your donations are used.

 Your Support Really Helps